A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-We now build on the description of the discrete construction process given in \abschnitt{sec:Aufbauprozess} and focus on the effect of the construction process on the relative viscosity.
+This notation is visualized in \tabelle{tab:Packung}(compare \tabelle{tab:Aufbau}). { } After each construction step the maximum packing fraction is newly calculated according to the new composition of the suspension.
+This is conducted within a recursive process (arrows in \tabelle{tab:Packung}).
+Starting from the monodisperse maximum packing fraction~$\varphi_c$ all previously added size classes are taken into account and so for each step~$i$ the value~$\varphi_{Ti}^{i}$ is calculated.
+This value is needed in \gleich{eq:allgvisko}, which is still to derive.
+We now build on the description of the discrete construction process given in \abschnitt{sec:Aufbauprozess} deriving the viscosity relations.
 When during the construction process the $(i+1)$th size class is added, the total volume fraction of the particle phase changes from~$\phi_i$ to~$\phi_{i+1}$.
 This is associated with a change in apparent viscosity from~$\eta_i$ to~$\eta_{i+1}$.
-To emphasize the analogy to the differential \Bruggeman model, we temporarily confine ourselves to the linear \Einstein relation as a description of the viscosity change and subsequently in \abschnitt{sec:hoeher} we will extend the model to higher orders.
-According to sections~\ref{sec:Aufbaukonst} and~\ref{sec:Bruggeman} at constant total volume the volume fraction of the newly added $(i+1)$th size class related to the resulting suspension volume is
+To emphasize the analogy to the differential \Bruggeman model, we temporarily confine ourselves to the linear \Einstein relation as a description of the viscosity change and afterwards we will extend the model to higher orders.
+According to \abschnitt{sec:Aufbauprozess} the volume fraction of the newly added $(i+1)$th size class is denoted as $\phi_{i+1}^*$, so the new apparent viscosity is given by